 Ethihad is a competitor in Dubai, but Emirates remains the market leader there.
 (Dubai even has one terminal solely dedicated to Emirates.)

 Marketing the pleasures of visiting Dubai is a smart strategy for Emirates because it is the market leader.
 When you market a category (whether it’s healthy cereal or light beer), it only helps the market leader.

 That’s because the market leader is always the default choice when all the messages are about category benefits.

 But all is not perfect with Emirates.
 While its luxury is a reflection of its brand (you fly Emirates if you have class) and the Dubai promotions are tactically smart, Emirates’ marketing still hinges too much on having many destinations.
 That is a message delivered by everyone and is not a reason to choose.

-Emirates, while growing faster than anyone, can take the next step in airline rebranding and in overtaking this category globally – without having to invest so much in its inventory.
+Emirates, while growing faster than anyone, can take the next step in airline rebranding – without having to invest so much in its inventory.